 - Feeling overwhelmed with too many tasks

-- Procrastinating or not finishing what they start because timelines aren’t clearly set
+- Procrastinating or not finishing what they start because they didn’t make a clear timeline

 - Always being in reactive mode due to an unclear strategy